PowerDNS/pdns/docs/backends/tinydns.rst

 -  Boolean
 -  Default: no

-Tell the TinyDNSBackend to notify all the slave nameservers on startup.
+Tell the TinyDNSBackend to notify all the primary nameservers on startup.
 This might cause broadcast storms.

 .. _setting-tinydns-ignore-bogus-records: